Varroa destructor on drone

 Furthermore, chemical pesticides can have negative effects on the bees that produce the honey.
 Exposure to chemical pesticides can affect the behavior, development, and overall health of bees, which can impact the quality of honey that they produce.

-In contrast, natural pest management techniques can improve the quality of honey by eliminating harmful residues.
+On the other hand, using natural pest control methods can enhance the quality of honey by eliminating harmful residues.
 Natural pest management techniques use natural substances that do not harm bees and do not leave harmful residues in honey.
 This can include using cultural techniques like crop rotation and companion planting to prevent pest infestations without the use of chemicals.
 Biological control methods like introducing natural predators or parasites can also be effective in managing pests without leaving harmful residues in honey.

 Preventing Pest Infestations